agiresearch/AIOS/README.md

 export GEMINI_API_KEY=<YOUR GEMINI API KEY>
 ```

-Here we provide two modes to run the AIOS: interactive mode and deployment mode
+Here we provide two modes to run the AIOS: interactive mode
-#### Interactive Mode
+#### (1) Demonstration Mode
-In the interactive mode, you can interact with AIOS to see the output of each step in running multiple agents
+In the demonstration mode, we provide a toy example: we hardcode three agents and allow you to change the parameters.
+Then you can see the output of each step in running multiple agents
 For open-sourced LLMs, you need to setup the name of the LLM you would like to use the max gpu memory, the evaluation device and the maximum length of generated new tokens.
 ```python
 # For open-sourced LLMs